 GPS trading

 On May 25, 1989, the first GPS trackers in the consumer market by name and model were introduced with: Magellan GPS NAV 1000s.
-The hand-held measuring device measured 8.75 x 3.5 x 2.25 inches in size, weighed six eighty grams and sees like a large calculator with a rotating antenna arm.
+The hand-held measuring device measured 8.75 x 3.5 x 2.25 inches in size, weighed six eighty grams, and looked like a large calculator with a rotating antenna arm.

-The device had an LCD display of many types but had a relatively low operating time of just a few hours.
-Just as a simple hand-held calculator came with a high price at the time of their launch, the GPS handset was resold for USD $ 3,000 (approximately Rupees 54,000 at the time).
-In 1990, the famous car maker, Mazda, introduced its Eunos Cosmo model with a built-in GPS system, the first car to come with GPS tracking.
+The device had an LCD of many types but had a relatively low operating time of just a few hours.
+Just as a simple hand-held calculator came with a high price at the time of their launch, the GPS handset was resold for USD 3,000 (approximately Rupees 54,000 at the time).
+In 1990, the famous car maker, Mazda, introduced its Eunos Cosmo model with a built-in GPS, the first car to come with GPS tracking.
 Later in 1999, Benjonon, a mobile phone maker, introduced the first commercially available phone with GPS technology.
 That same year, Casio introduced the first GPS wristwatch called Casio GPS.
-From there, GPS technology quickly became the voice of every smart phone and the proud clock of GPS-enabled technology.
+From there, GPS technology quickly became the voice of every smartphone and the proud clock of GPS-enabled technology.